Luke 4

 This temptation is the temptation of an easy life and laziness (see Comments Matthew 4:9).

 “Showed Him all the kingdoms of the world in a moment of time.”
-By showing to the Lord of Life and claiming they have authority over all the kingdoms of the world, it is a dare from the devil to ask, “If Thou therefore will worship before me, will all be Thine.”
-The devil does have authority, but only over those humans who reject the Lord of Life.
-And on the earth itself, the devil can cause problems and suffering because, from the beginning, the Lord has given them a certain authority.
-The devil can break things on earth in the sense of destruction, but they cannot make anything disappear; only God can.
+By showing these to the Lord of Life and by claiming that they have authority over all the kingdoms of the world, and to ask, “If Thou therefore will worship before me, will all be Thine,” it is a dare from the devil.
+The devil does have authority, but only over the humans who reject the Lord of Life.
+And on the earth itself, the devil can bring problems and suffering because from the beginning the Lord did give them certain authority, but they cannot destroy anything.
+For us, when we say, “they cannot destroy anything,” we mean it as disappearing.
+The devil can break things in the sense of destroying, but cannot make things disappear; only God can.

 “Showed Him all the kingdoms of the world in a moment of time.”
-By showing to the Lord of Life and claiming they have authority over all the kingdoms of the world, it is a dare from the devil to ask, “If Thou therefore will worship before me, will all be Thine.”
-The devil does have authority, but only over those humans who reject the Lord of Life.
-And on the earth itself, the devil can cause problems and suffering because, from the beginning, the Lord has given them a certain authority.
-The devil can break things on earth in the sense of destruction, but they cannot make anything disappear; only God can.
+By showing these to the Lord of Life and by claiming that they have authority over all the kingdoms of the world, and to ask, “If Thou therefore will worship before me, will all be Thine,” it is a dare from the devil.
+The devil does have authority, but only over the humans who reject the Lord of Life.
+And on the earth itself, the devil can bring problems and suffering because from the beginning the Lord did give them certain authority, but they cannot destroy anything.
+For us, when we say, “they cannot destroy anything,” we mean it as disappearing.
+The devil can break things in the sense of destroying, but cannot make things disappear; only God can.

 And Jesus answered and said to him, It is written, You shall worship the Lord your God , and Him only shall you serve.